SynchroLabs/ParseAutoPilot/README.md

 Implementation of [Parse](http://parse.com/) using the [AutoPilot pattern](https://www.joyent.com/blog/app-centric-micro-orchestration).

+This solution features an Nginx reverse proxy front-end that will redirect to both Parse Dashboard and Parse API server instances running in their own containers (and which will also provide a single point of TLS/SSL termination).
+Parse API server instances connect to a MongoDB replica set and to a Redis cache.
+The service directory that manages all of this is Consul.
+All services make telemetry available to Prometheus.
+All of these services run in their own containers.
+Any and all of these containers can be scaled and all other containers will adjust automatically thanks to [ContainerPilot](https://www.joyent.com/containerpilot).

+A Docker environment is required to build/run this solution.

+## Deploying Locally

+To build the containers:

+    make build

-Assuming you have a Docker environment, you can just do:
+And to run the solution, you can just do:

-    make build runlocal
+    docker-compose up

-You should then have the Parse API server running at: http://localhost:1337/parse
+You should then have the Parse Dashboard running at http://localhost:8080 and the Parse API server running at: http://localhost:8080/parse

-And the Parse Dashboard running at:  http://localhost:8080
+You can then scale any of the components as desired.
+For high availability and failover support, MongoDb, Redis, and Consul should be scaled to a minimum of three instances each (and you should generally be running an odd number of each if scaling higher than three).

+## Deploying on Joyent Triton

 To deploy on Joyent Triton, make sure that your TRITON_ACCOUNT and TRITON_DC environment vars are set and that your Docker daemon is pointed to Triton, then you can just do a normal:

-    docker-compose up
+    docker-compose -f triton-compose.yml up

-Your services will be available at your normal CNS addresses (as "parse" and "dashboard").
+Your Parse services front-end will be available at your normal CNS addresses (as "parse").

+## Deploying to Production

-Before deploying anything publicly or to production you will want to update the APPLICATION_ID and MASTER_KEY values in .env, as well as enable (and require) SSL for both the Parse API server and Parse Dashboard.
+Before deploying anything publicly or to production you will want to update the APPLICATION_ID and MASTER_KEY values in you environment (or the .env file), as well as enable (and require) SSL in the Nginx config (which will terminated TLS/SSL for both the Parse API server and Parse Dashboard).

-TODO:

-- [ ] Add Promethius telemetry to appropriate containers
-- [ ] Add Nginx to support reverse proxy TLS/SSL for Parse Server and Dashboard
-- [ ] Add Parse Dashboard health check
-- [ ] Add Redis and configure Parse "Cache Adapter" to use same (no need for persistence)
-- [ ] Back up MongoDB to Manta (persistence)
-- [ ] Implement Parse "File Adapter" for Manta (so user files will be stored there instead of MongoDB)
-- [ ] Consider jumping on: https://github.com/ParsePlatform/parse-dashboard/issues/81 so that you can create/edit Cloud Code via the Parse Dashboard